 About This Interview

-Sidney Sheldon (1917-2007) was interviewed for two-and-a-half hours in Beverly Hills, CA. Sheldon recalled his early years in Hollywood as a screenwriter for feature films, and the success he achieved in that field, culminating in his win of the Academy Award for "The Bachelor and the Bobby Soxer."
-Mr. Sheldon next discussed his creation of The Patty Duke Show, and his fond memories of working with the show's young star.
-He recalled how, during his run as writer/producer of Patty Duke, he was approached by Screen Gems to produce another comedy for them, which eventually became I Dream of Jeannie.
-He talked about how he created the concept for the show, and fondly remembered each of the stars, including Barbara Eden and Larry Hagman.
-He discussed the effort to hide Eden's pregnancy in the first season, and how the crew put together the many special effects shots.
-He also shared his memories of the "navel controversy" that brewed during the time over not revealing Eden's belly button, and the attempt by the stars of Laugh-In to circumvent that rule.
-Later, he recalled creating Nancy, the short-lived 1970 sitcom, and Hart to Hart (pilot only), which he produced for Aaron Spelling.
-Mr. Sheldon next discussed his about-face from television writer to novelist, and shared his delight at the success that he has achieved with the sixteen best-selling books he has written, many of which have been turned into successful television movies.
-The interview was conducted by Henry Colman on March 30, 2000.
+In his two-and-a-half hour Archive interview, Sidney Sheldon (1917-2007) recalls his early years in Hollywood as a screenwriter for feature films and the success he achieved in that field, culminating in his win of the Academy Award for "The Bachelor and the Bobby Soxer."
+Sheldon next discusses his creation of The Patty Duke Show, and his fond memories of working with the show's young star.
+During his run as writer/producer of Patty Duke, he recalls getting approached by Screen Gems to produce another comedy for them, which eventually became I Dream of Jeannie.
+He talks about how he created the concept for the show, and fondly remembers each of the stars, including Barbara Eden and Larry Hagman.
+He discusses the effort to hide Eden's pregnancy in the first season, and how the crew put together the many special effects shots.
+He also shares his memories of the "navel controversy" that brewed during the time over not revealing Eden's belly button, and the attempt by the stars of Laugh-In to circumvent that rule.
+Later, he recalls creating Nancy, the short-lived 1970 sitcom, and Hart to Hart (pilot only), which he produced for Aaron Spelling.
+Sheldon next discusses his about-face from television writer to novelist, and shares his delight at the success that he has achieved with the sixteen best-selling books he has written, many of which have been turned into successful television movies.
+Henry Colman conducted the interview in Beverly Hills, CA on March 30, 2000.